AdaCore/why3/doc/manpages.rst

 key shortcut :kbd:`G` or type ``get-ce`` in the command entry.
 The result can be seen on :numref:`fig.ce_example0_p2`: the same prover but with the alternative *counterexamples* is run.
 The resulting counterexample is displayed in two different ways.
-First, it is displayed in the *Task* tab of the top-right window, at the end of the text of the task, under the form of a list of pairs “variable = value”, ordered by the line number of the source code in which that variable takes that value.
+First, it is displayed in the :guilabel:`Task` tab of the top-right window, at the end of the text of the task, under the form of a list of pairs “variable = value”, ordered by the line number of the source code in which that variable takes that value.
 Second, it is displayed in the *Counterexample* tab of the bottom right window, this time interleaved with the code, as shown in :numref:`fig.ce_example0_p2`.

+.. %%Generation of the screenshots:
+.. %%Those commands follow the style of starting.tex.
+To execute them one needs to
+.. %%do make update-doc-png.
+.. %EXECUTE rm -rf doc/cedoc/
+.. %EXECUTE cp bench/ce/cedoc.mlw doc/
+.. %EXECUTE bin/why3 ide -C doc/why3ide-doc.conf --batch "down;down;type cvc4;wait 2;down;snap -crop 1024x600+0+0 doc/images/ce_example0_p1.png" doc/cedoc.mlw
+.. %EXECUTE bin/why3 ide -C doc/why3ide-doc.conf --batch "down;down;type cvc4;wait 2;down;type get-ce;wait 2;down;faketype get-ce;snap -crop 1024x600+0+0 doc/images/ce_example0_p2.png" doc/cedoc.mlw
+.. %%Cleaning of the environment
+.. %EXECUTE rm -r doc/cedoc.mlw

 .. _fig.ce_example0_p1: